SIR-trading/SIR-gitbook/introduction/trustless-stablecoins/README.md

 ### Peg

 The quality of a stablecoin is also defined by its stability, obviously.
 For example, [RAI](https://reflexer.finance/) is a an interesting "stablecoin" design in the sense that it is trustless by many of the properties described above.
-But it is not pegged hardly to the USD and, instead, it tries to even supply and demand by changing its _redemption price_, which can lead to substantial price oscillations with respect to USD.
+But it is not hard pegged to the USD and, instead, it tries to even supply and demand by changing its _redemption price_, which can lead to substantial price oscillations with respect to USD.

 ## Permissionless Creation of Pegged Tokens

-Just like Uniswap unleashed a new wave of trading pairs in 2020 thanks to its permissionless nature.
-SIR seeks to unleash a new wave of pegged tokens, which are denominated with the symbol TEA.&#x20;
+Uniswap unleashed a new wave of trading pairs in 2020 thanks to its permissionless nature.
+SIR also seeks to unleash a new wave of pegged tokens, which are denominated with the symbol TEA.&#x20;

 Anyone can spin a stable token (1) pegged to _any_ digital asset and, (2) backed by some collateral of choice (3) with a user-defined collateralization ratio.
 We call minters of TEA tokens, gentlemen, because gentlemen love stability.